 Develop Good Leadership Skills

-Your start-up will run more smoothly if you trust your employees to do their jobs.
+As a Small Business Owner, your start-up will run more smoothly if you trust your employees to do their jobs.
 Micromanaging can create a toxic work environment and prevent your employees from doing their best.
 Instead, take the time to hire the most qualified individuals in their career fields and allow them the freedom to help your business thrive.

 As a new small business owner, you may be inclined to trust in a firm handshake.
 While that may seem like the best way to form good relationships, it can leave you in a bad situation if something goes wrong.
 The most important practice you can employ is to make use of written contracts for every situation.
 This one habit can keep you from making the biggest mistakes you can make as a new business owner.